How to boost your winter wellbeing

 HOW TO BOOST YOUR WELLBEING IN WINTER

-By Joyce Chong
+By Joyce Chong, Clinical Psychologist

 Winter is a time when we often let our wellbeing habits slide.
 Those lifestyle factors that make for positive wellbeing in summer - exercise, socialising with friends, healthier diets, and a sunnier and more positive outlook – tend to take a back seat come winter.
 Faced with shorter days (less natural light) and colder temperatures, it’s easy to fall into unhelpful patterns and neglect your wellbeing.
 Mood can suffer, and the winter blues can sometimes tip into Seasonal Affective Disorder.
 So, today we’re look at 3 Problems for Wellbeing in Winter and what we can do to boost our wellbeing.